skroutz/aws-secretsmanager-lambda-example/README.md

 This directory contains code for deploying:

-* An IAM User that can assume an IAM Role able to deploy the Lambda Layer and Function (used by Github Workflows)
+* An IAM User that can assume an IAM Role able to deploy the Lambda Layer and Applications (used by Github Workflows Pipeline)
-  * Least privilege access to resources like Lambda Functions and Layers
+* Secret Manager secret entries to be used by Lambdas
-* A SecretsManager secret to be used by the Lambda app
+* An ECR repository to publish the docker image used by Lambda Container app
-* An IAM Role to be used by the Lambda Layer to pull the secret from AWS SecretsManager API
+* An IAM Role to be used by Lambdas to pull the secret values from AWS SecretsManager API
-* A Lambda Function running the app code
+* Two Lambda Functions and a Lambda Container
-* A Lambda Layer to abstract the process of exporting secrets from Amazon Secrets Manager to Environment Variables for consumption by the Lambda handler running the application code.
+* (Deprecated) A Lambda Layer to abstract the process of exporting secrets from Amazon Secrets Manager to Environment Variables for consumption by the Lambda handler running the application code.

 # Usage